Much debate surrounds two magnificent, bright ferns dominating almost every home and garden: Kimberly Queen vs Boston fern.

 - Start with boosting the humidity level surrounding the plant.

-- Move them to a room with a humidifier or place close to other houseplants.
+- Move them to a room with a humidifier or place them close to other houseplants.

 - Regularly mist the fern in the growing season, several times in a few days.